eliroc98/dialogue_coherence/README.md

 - BLEURT[^sellam2020].
 It is a learned evaluation metric based on BERT that can model human judgments with a few thousand possibly biased training examples.
 A key aspect of their approach is a novel pre-training scheme that uses millions of synthetic examples to help the model generalize.
 👩‍💻 Links: [GitHub](https://github.com/google-research/bleurt) with checkpoint.
 - **GRADE[^huang2020]**.
 The authors first consider that the graph structure constituted with topics in a dialogue can accurately depict the underlying communication logic, which is a more natural way to produce persuasive metrics.
 Capitalized on the topic-level dialogue graph, the authors propose a new evaluation metric GRADE, which stands for Graph-enhanced Representations for Automatic Dialogue Evaluation.
 Specifically, GRADE incorporates both coarsegrained utterance-level contextualized representations and fine-grained topic-level graph representations to evaluate dialogue coherence.
 The graph representations are obtained by reasoning over topic-level dialogue graphs enhanced with the evidence from a commonsense graph, including k-hop neighboring representations and hop-attention weights.
 They use DailyDialog to train their model. 👩‍💻 Links: [GitHub](https://github.com/li3cmz/GRADE), it also has a model checkpoint!

-### Structure of attention in transformers
-[Clark et al., “What Does BERT Look At?”](http://arxiv.org/abs/1906.04341)[^clark2019] propose methods for analysing the attention mechanisms of pre-trained models and apply them to BERT.
-BERT’s attention heads exhibit patterns such as attending to delimiter tokens, specific positional offsets, or broadly attending over the whole sentence, with heads in the same layer often exhibiting similar behaviors.
-We further show that certain attention heads correspond well to linguistic notions of syntax and coreference.
-They propose an attention-based probing classifier and use it to further demonstrate that substantial syntactic information is captured in BERT’s attention.
-What is interesting for this work are many aspects of their findings:
-- BERT is capable of learning a lot of linguistic knowledge in its attention maps.
-This is relevant because the behaviour of the attention heads emerges purely from self-supervised training on unlabeled data, without explicit supervision for syntax or coreference;
-- they not only highlight the patterns found in attention maps, but they also validate this qualitative finding investigating individual attention heads to probe what aspects of language they have learned.
-They evaluate attention heads on labeled datasets for task like dependency parsing and coreference resolution;
-- they cluster attention heads to show that heads tend to cluster depending on their behaviour and their layer.
-👩‍💻 Links: [GitHub](https://github.com/li3cmz/GRADE) code to extract attention masks!

-[Raganato and Tiedemann, “An Analysis of Encoder Representations in Transformer-Based Machine Translation.”](https://aclanthology.org/W18-5431)[^raganato2018] found that attention encapsulate dependency relations and syntactic and semantic behavior across layers.

-[Manning et al., “Emergent Linguistic Structure in Artificial Neural Networks Trained by Self-Supervision.”](https://www.pnas.org/doi/full/10.1073/pnas.1907367117)[^manning2020] describes from scratch the problem of analysing linguistic structure in attention masks.
-Along with explaining all the building bricks to understand the problem itself, they explain also how to evaluate the attention head in representing a certain attention pattern.
-In particular, they use attention heads as simple classifiers, examining the most-attended-to word at each position.
-They evaluate whether the attention head is expressing a particular linguistic relationship by computing how often the most-attendend-to word is in that relationship with the input word.
-They compute the precision expressing the head's capability of identifying certain linguistic relationships: this score can be viewed as evaluating the attention head as a simple classifier that predicts the presence of the linguistic relationship of interest.

-[Vig and Belinkov, “Analyzing the Structure of Attention in a Transformer Language Model.”](https://aclanthology.org/W19-4808)[^vig2019a] found that many attention heads specialize in particular part-of-speech tags and that different tags are targeted at different layer depths.
-They also found that the deepest layers capture the most distant relationships, and that attention aligns most strongly  with dependency relations in the middle layers where attention distance is lowest.
-Lastly, they suggest that the structure of attention is closely tied to the training objective.

 ## Methodology
 ### Data